Fernandes2692/Fernandes2692/README.md

 *  Predictive modelling and algorithms

 **+CFG masters** - **DevOps & Cloud (Deployment):**
-  * WS, Azure & Google Cloud fundamentals
+  * AWS, Azure & Google Cloud fundamentals
   * Security and compliance
   * Using Docker and containers
   * Kubernetes and deployments